qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/expressions.rst

 Expressions with features
 --------------------------

-To evaluate an expression against a feature a :class:`QgsExpressionContext <qgis.core.QgsExpressionContext>` object has to be created and passed to the evaluate function, to allow the expression to access the feature's field values.
+To evaluate an expression against a feature, a :class:`QgsExpressionContext <qgis.core.QgsExpressionContext>` object has to be created and passed to the evaluate function, to allow the expression to access the feature's field values.

 The following example shows how to create a feature with a field called "Column" and how to add this feature to the expression context.